Bicycle theft is a big problem in the Bay Area, but with a few precautions you can reduce the chance of someone making off with your property.

-- Take photos of your bicycle.
+Take photos of your bicycle.
 This will come in handy if you have to describe your bicycle to the authorities and spread the word about a theft.

 (photo by sacbike.org)

 Locking skewers to secure the wheels to the frame.

 An additional chain or cable lock to secure the bike seat to the frame.

-- Keeping your U-lock clean and working smoothly by applying some bike chain lubricant into the keyhole and lock mechanism once every couple of months, or anytime your lock has been left out in the rain.
+Keeping your U-lock clean and working smoothly by applying some bike chain lubricant into the keyhole and lock mechanism once every couple of months, or anytime your lock has been left out in the rain.

-If you must leave your bike out overnight, use one of the inexpensive BikeLink lockers or rooms available at BART stations and other East Bay locations for only 3-5¢ per hour.
+If you must leave your bike out overnight, use one of the inexpensive BikeLink lockers or rooms available at BART stations and other East Bay locations for only 5¢ per hour.

 The rest of the time remember to:

 Use a bike rack.
 If none are available then permanent metal poles or parking meters work, if they have a top that your bike and lock and just not be lifted over, and bolts that can not be easily removed.

 - Shake the bike rack, pole, or parking meter to ensure that it is secured to the ground.

 Lock securely to nonmoveable metal fixtures if storing your bikes in a garage or shed.

 Every locking strategy should at the very least secure the frame and rear wheel directly to the rack, with the front wheel secured to the frame or rack.
-Here are a couple options for doing so:
+Here are a few options for doing so:

 Alternately, you can use two U-locks: one for the front wheel and one through the rear triangle of your frame that also secures your rear wheel.
 The lock should encircle the rim and not just the spokes of the wheel.